-The intercalibration laboratory protocol is unchanged since 1992, while the quality assurance index (Qi) has been used since it was introduced in 2005 (Raddum, 2005).
-In the current report, we have back- calculated the Qi for the period prior to 2005 so that the Qi now is available from 1992 and up to the present (Figure 9).
-Trends in the Qi-score show that the mean has remained above 80%, suggesting good taxonomic work and skilled taxonomists in the laboratories affiliated to ICP Waters.
+The intercalibration protocol is unchanged since 1992, while the quality assurance index (Qi) has been used since 2005 (Raddum, 2005).
+After calculating the Qi for the period prior to 2005, trends in the Qi-score show that the mean quality has remained above 80% (Figure 9), suggesting good taxonomic work and skilled taxonomists in the laboratories affiliated to ICP Waters.
 When the Qi is broken into individual invertebrate groups, it is clear that the laboratories, on average over the years, perform best for caddisflies and worst for stoneflies (Figure 10).
 This suggests that many laboratories may benefit from focusing their future efforts on the identification of stoneflies.

 Figure 9.
-The mean quality assurance index for the invertebrate intercalibration through time.
+The mean quality assurance index for all invertebrate groups in the intercalibration over time.

 One of the aims of the intercalibration is to improve the taxonomic skill of the participating laboratories.
-The mean Qi has increased since the intercalibration started, suggesting that the skills have indeed improved (Figure 9).
-Still, at least four issues influence the Qi:

-- 1) The Qi varies according to the skills of the participants.
+The mean Qi has increased since the intercalibration started, suggesting that the skills have indeed improved (Figure 9 and Figure 10).
+Still, at least four issues influence the Qi: 1) The Qi varies according to the skills of the participants.
 A consequence is that the Qi often decreases when new labs participate or if a skilled taxonomist retires.
-As an example, the expert on the miscellaneous group retired from Laboratory 2 in 2018, which resulted in a low Qi (Figure 6). - 2) The Qi varies according to the difficulty of the test, which mostly depends on the size of the specimen and the rarity of the species.
+As an example, the expert on the miscellaneous group retired from one Laboratory in 2018, which resulted in a lower Qi (Figure 10).

+2) The Qi varies according to the difficulty of the test, which mostly depends on the size of the specimen and the rarity of the species.
 For example, more species in the miscellaneous group were included in the intercalibration around 2005 since new acidification indices demanded a higher taxonomic resolution for this group.
 Hence, the Qi subsequently dropped for some years before it gradually increased (Figure 10).
-The increase likely reflects improved taxonomic skill. - 3) There is inevitably some chance involved.
-For example, samples have occasionally dried out, a taxonomist may have overlooked a specimen or forgotten to make comments on a damaged specimen.
+The increase likely reflects improved taxonomic skill.
+3) There is inevitably some chance involved.
+For example, samples have occasionally dried out, a taxonomic taxonomic and a province of the speciment of the speciment of the speciment.

+taxonomist may have overlooked a specimen or forgotten to make comments on a damaged specimen.

 4) Some years, the participants send too few specimens from their home region to the intercalibration organiser.
-This may influence the results since the organiser then needs to include specimen from other regions to the test of that specific participant.
-It is therefore important that the participants send an abundance of specimens to the organiser.
+This may influence the results since the organiser includes specimen from other regions to the test.
+It is therefore important that the participants send an abundance of specimens.

-The mean Qi has decreased during the last three years.
-According to the taxonomists, the difficulty has increased during the last three years, and especially for stoneflies.
-In addition, it seems some other abovementioned factors apply; there was a new participant, one key taxonomist retired, one sample dried out and one laboratory sent too few specimen from their home region.
-Hopefully, the abundance of such events will decline during forthcoming intercalibrations.
+The mean Qi has decreased from 2016.
+According to the taxonomists, the difficulty increased from this year, and especially for stoneflies.
+In addition, it seems some other factors apply; there was a new participant, one key taxonomist retired, one sample dried out and one laboratory sent too few specimens.
+Despite a higher difficulty, the quality has improved over the two last years.